hornet-gt/hornet/README.md

 # Hornet #

-The repository provides the Hornet data structute implementation.
+The repository provides the Hornet data structure implementation.

-For additional information concerning the algorithms implemented on top of Hornet please refer to [**HornetAlg repository**](https://github.com/hornet-gt/hornetsnest).
+For additional information concerning the algorithms implemented on top of Hornet, please refer to [**HornetAlg repository**](https://github.com/hornet-gt/hornetsnest).

 ## Getting Started ##